Below, you will find 10 low-impact cardio exercises you can do at home.

-High Knees is another of the most simple exercises you can do at home to tone and strengthen the quads, hamstrings, and glutes.
+High Knees is another of the most simple exercises you can do at home to tone and strengthen your quads, hamstrings, and glutes.

-It also offers excellent cardio benefits and burns as many as 510 calories every 60 minutes you spend doing them.
+It also offers excellent cardio benefits and burns as many as 510 calories every 60 minutes you spend doing it.

 The movement is similar to jogging on the spot, which you can progress to as you become fitter.

 1. With your chest up, your shoulders back and down, and your back straight, walk or jog on the spot.